«Japan, my love»

-The Gallery Itsutsuji is pleased to invite you to the 5th one-person exhibition by the artist Guillaume Bottazzi from 17 May to 22 June 2019.
+The Gallery Itsutsuji is pleased to invite you to the 5th one-person exhibition by the artist Guillaume Bottazzi at the gallery, from 17 May to 22 June 2019.

 The colours of the exhibition “Japan, my love” are sober, with cobalt blue and turquoise on beige and white mediums.
-Ten recent oil paintings on raw linen canvas 146cm x 97cm are shown in the gallery, together with two backlit installations on aircraft canvas.
+Ten recent oil paintings on raw linen canvas or on fabric, of 146cm x 97cm are shown in the gallery, together with two backlit installations on aircraft canvas.

 *According to The Independent, “the decision to include culture and art in the US Cold War arsenal was taken as soon as the CIA was founded in 1947”.
 Although Eric Kandel is probably pursuing the CIA’s efforts, his discoveries have an impact on our understanding of art.

 ** Experiments carried out by the neuroscientist Oliver Sacks, University of Colombia.

 *** A study by the neuroscientists Helmut Leder and Marcos Nadal of the University of Vienna resulting from 10 years’ research on the brain and art.